hschott/ficum/README.md

 ### Text with Wildcards

-Text arguments can contain wildcards.
+Text arguments can contain wildcards:
 * `?` is a placeholder for one character
 * `*` is a placeholder for zero or more characters